RedisLabs/redislabs-docs/content/rs/security/ldap/cluster-based-ldap-authentication.md

 ]
 ---
 {{<warning>}}
 This article describes features that are considered deprecated.
-They will be removed in a future release of Redis Software.<br/><br/>
+They will be removed in a future release of Redis Enterprise Software.<br/><br/>

 As of v6.0.20, Redis Software supports role-based [LDAP authentication]({{< relref "/rs/security/ldap/" >}}), which can be enabled using the admin console or the Redis Software REST API.<br/><br/>